rafaelrph/CheckIsDivisible/README.md

 # Running

-On the command prompt, inside of the project's directory, run the following command:
+On the command prompt, run the following command on the project's folder:

 php index.php NUMBER DIVISOR
 * NUMBER = number which is going to be checked